Vancouver Island Orcas – Best Time & Whale Watching Tips

 Transient Orcas Classification

-Transient Orcas in Vancouver Island
+Transient Orcas in Vancouver Island close to the coast.

 It is most likely to spot type A and B around Vancouver Island.